 The first time I visited the Spanish island of Mallorca, I was amazed by how much it had to offer – far more than overcrowded beaches and overpriced restaurants a quick Google search would have you believe.
 Fast forward a couple of years and this is still a place I keep coming back to without hesitation, again and again.

 Mallorca is the largest island in the Balearic Island archipelago and is located in the Mediterranean Sea.
-It’s known for partying (the notorious Malgaluf) and endless beach resorts (which are admittently, jam packed full of British and German tourists).
+It’s known for partying (the notorious Magaluf) and endless beach resorts (which are admittedly, jam packed full of British and German tourists).
 However, away from the mayhem of the nightclubs and boutique shops, lie some pretty spectacular sheltered coves and limestone mountains.
 And the best part?
 Everything is easily accessible through Mallorca’s cheap and efficient public transport system!

 Having now had the opportunity to scour the island from every side, I’ve decided my favourite place to base myself is in Port de Pollença – the most northerly town in Mallorca, about an hour drive from the capital of Palma.
 The reason?
 Well, if you’re like me, I get tired of laying on the beach like a pasty pancake pretty quickly, and Port de Pollença offers the perfect base for a weekend of more than just sun and cider.
 Below I’ve named my top 4 ‘must-do’ activities if staying in Port de Pollença.
 Trust me, you won’t be disappointed!